perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 :   This is the replacement for Perl 5's `/g` modifier.
 It causes a
     match (or substitution) to be attempted as many times as possible.
-    The name was changed because âeachâ is shorter and clearer in intent than âgloballyâ.
-And because the `:each` modifier can be combined with other modifiers (see below) in such a way that it's no longer âglobalâ in its effect.
+    The name was changed because “each” is shorter and clearer in intent than “globally”.
+And because the `:each` modifier can be combined with other modifiers (see below) in such a way that it's no longer “global” in its effect.

 **[`:x($count)`]{#item_x}**\